emilkje/go-openai-toolkit/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started with the Go OpenAI Toolkit, you will need to install the go language.
-You can find the installation instructions [here](https://golang.org/doc/install).
+You can find the installation instructions [here](https://go.dev/doc/install).

 ### Prerequisites

-This project requires no no prerequisites other than the Go language itself.
+This project requires no external prerequisites other than the Go language itself.

 ### Installation